The Client

 What We Did in Practice

 For every topic (and for every prompt within that topic) we followed the same procedure.
-Below is a simplified example based on a single prompt.

-Content creation
+Content Creation

 We use standard content guidelines (structure, relevance, length, etc.), but the most important input is semantics as seen by the model itself.
 Even in Turbine’s free reports, you can see a preview of this approach: model answers are annotated with semantic entities, showing how the LLM interprets the text.
 This already provides a clear signal for how new content should be constructed.

-The same logic can be explored independently using Turbine’s semantic keyword extractor.
+The same logic can be explored using Turbine’s semantic keyword extractor.
 It returns keywords as the model understands them and groups them into semantic clusters.

 >> Try Semantic Keyword Extractor

+The final step was empirical validation: publishing the content and monitoring AI visibility for the same prompt.
 After publishing the updated content, we observed that it was in fact cited by the model, and Folio began appearing consistently in the results.

 Overall Results

-Folio moved from low visibility to a leading position in its category.
+After Folio moved from low visibility to a leading position in its category.
 A clear narrative was established and reinforced.

 The Folio website became a primary citation source when models talk about Folio.